Quicklist: Types of Bathroom Showers

 3. Neo-Angle Enclosure Shower

 Neo-angle enclosure showers are undoubtedly the most modern looking of any freestanding walk-in shower.
+We’ve all walked into a fancy Air Bnb bathroom and simply gasped at the elegance of their shower.

 Though many neo-angle enclosure showers are small, the door placement at the center of the shower makes entry and exit a breeze.